-For all these reasons, we’ve created this comprehensive guide to deepen your understanding of how to protect cloud data and answer the frequently asked question of “what is cloud security?”
-You’ll learn about the importance of cloud security and common cloud security risks, in addition to cloud security solutions and best practices you can use to take control of your Cyber Safety.
-After all, there’s no better time than the present to teach yourself how to keep your data, privacy, and identity protected.
+You’ll learn about the importance of cloud security, how your data is secured in the cloud, and common cloud security risks, in addition to cloud security solutions and best practices you can use to take control of your Cyber Safety.
+After all, there’s no better time than the present to teach yourself how to safeguard your data, protect your privacy, and prevent identity theft.

 Why is cloud security important?